aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

 ### License Acquisition

 You can start with a free trial to explore the features of Aspose.Imaging.
 For extended use, consider applying for a temporary license or purchasing a full license:
-- **Free Trial**: Visit [Aspose Imaging Java Releases](https://releases.aspose.com/imaging/java/) to download and try out the library.
+- **Free Trial:** Visit [Aspose Imaging Java Releases](https://releases.aspose.com/imaging/java/) to download and try out the library.
-- **Temporary License**: Obtain it from [Aspose Temporary License Page](https://purchase.aspose.com/temporary-license/).
+- **Temporary License:** Obtain it from [Aspose Temporary License Page](https://purchase.aspose.com/temporary-license/).
-- **Purchase**: For a permanent solution, head over to [Aspose Purchase](https://purchase.aspose.com/buy).
+- **Purchase:** For a permanent solution, head over to [Aspose Purchase](https://purchase.aspose.com/buy).

-Once you have integrated Aspose.Imaging into your project and set up the necessary licenses, you're ready to begin implementing our multi-page TIFF creation guide.
+Once you have integrated Aspose.Imaging into your project and set up the necessary licenses, you're ready to begin implementing our multi‑page TIFF creation guide.

-## Implementation Guide
+## How to Create Multi-Page TIFF Image Using Aspose.Imaging for Java

 ### Loading and Resizing an Image

 **Overview:**
-The first step involves loading an image from a file system and resizing it using the nearest neighbor resample method.
+The first step involves loading an image from the file system and resizing it using the nearest‑neighbor resample method.

 #### Step 1: Load an Image
 ```java